 Have You Been Hurt by a Defective Product?
 Contact a Pennsylvania Personal Injury Lawyer

 If you’ve been injured by a defective product, you have rights and one of our Philadelphia personal injury lawyers will ensure they are upheld at all times.
-At van der Veen, Hartshorn and Levin, we are passionate about helping those injured recover what is owed to them.
+At van der Veen, Hartshorn, Levin & Lindheim, we are passionate about helping those injured recover what is owed to them.
 We’ll hold manufacturers and sellers liable for their defective products and get you compensation that can help you move on from your accident.
 Call us today at (215) 486-0123 or fill out our online form to learn more about how we can help.